CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 - educational purpose: Law firms established senior partners not too eager for Legal Tech adoption might find SALI LMSS intelligible, digestible, and palatable enough to adopt it, letting more tech-eager juniors do the search & rescue of data.
 And partners who are already comfortable with various kinds of Legal software might seek a similar level of use of ease.

 - political & senior decision makers persuasion purpose: SALI LLMS sticks to the KISS principle (Keep It Simple and (not too) Stupid) and may work well with the most automatisation-reluctant policy & law makers and senior regulators.
-This sounds wise.

 #

 #### A-1-2.
 It's a (legal) BPM issue- Keep It Simple and (not too) Stupid

 >_**Note: careful with the word "process"!!!**_.
 >
->In SALI LMSS, "process" is understood as a specific legal practice process within a set of defined structures and parameters. >
+>In SALI LMSS, the term "process" is to be understood as a specific legal practice process within a set of defined structures and parameters.
+>
 >Therefore the SALI LMSS "process" is _not to be understood as_ one of the following:
 >
 >- "process" in SALI LMSS is _not to be understood as_ the different clerical operations in a _case management_ (desk officer's work), that are covered by an array of "Legal Case Management Software" as described e.g. there: https://www.g2.com/categories/legal-case-management#learn-more .
 >
 >- "process" in SALI LMSS is _not to be understood as_ the combination of legal object and legal functions that we have considered in previous AALE sessions.
 >
->"process" in SSALI LMSS is _not to be understood as_ the set of functions and "sub-processes" that we have covered in a recent Contract Law vs AALE analysis.
+>- "process" in SALI LMSS is _not to be understood as_ the set of functions and "sub-processes" that we have covered in a recent Contract Law vs AALE analysis.
 >
 >When we say that Contract Law revolves roughly around two categories of functionalities, one related to the consequences of human behavior, and one related to the consequences of established business practices, we mention that each categories cover a number of "(sub-)processes".
-We might want to stop using the generic term (sub-)process there, and stick to (sub-)functions only, to avoid confusion when simultaneously talking about the SALI LMSS "process" context.
+We might want to stop using the generic term (sub-)process, sticking to (sub-)functions only, to avoid confusion when simultaneously talking about the SALI LMSS "process" context.

 SALI LMSS is first and foremost _a simple SQL-based Legal BPM "progressive" improvement proposition_ for the legal profession.

 It suggests a next evolutionary stage, beyond current "Legal Case Management Software" (LCMS), often used together with eDiscovery, and with more accounting oriented internal BPM systems to co-manage billing.

-For Law firms partners of various generations and backgrounds, used to no-brainer LCMS, it looks rather mindful and wise for SALI LMSS to come across as equally user-friendly under the form of a simple SQL database approach, i.e. Keep It Simple and (not too) Stupid.
+For Law firms partners of various backgrounds, used to no-brainer LCMS, it looks rather mindful and wise for SALI LMSS to come across as equally user-friendly under the form of an SQL database approach, i.e. Keep It Simple and (not too) Stupid.

 #